Black Historical Figures

 However, there is a chance that at least one of his children survived and continued his trade.
 An Edward Blakemore, Silk Weaver was married in Stepney in 1614 when Reasonable Blackman’s son would have been 27 years old.

-Great Black History Books for Kids
+My recommended Black History Books for Kids & Adults